chauncey-garrett/zsh-prompt-garrett/README.md

 ### Present working directory truncation, if needed

-Directory truncation will slim down the $PWD to the first letter of each child directory; it can be turned off by editing the prompt file.
+Directory truncation will slim down the `PWD` to the first letter of each child directory; it can be turned off by editing the prompt file.

 ![](img/garrett-prompt-directory-truncation.gif "directory-truncation")